DPlayer234/lovedebugger/README.md

 debugger.getFont()
 -- Returns the currently used font

-debugger.print(colorTable, ...)
+debugger.allPrint(...)
+-- Prints text everywhere (the same as print after requiring the module) debugger.print(colorTable, ...)
 -- Print exclusively to the debugger's console in the defined color debugger.realPrint(...)